Medium stage melanoma (Stage 2 and 3)

 Unfortunately, very little is known about which is the best adjuvant treatment for melanoma.
 A type of biological therapy called interferon has been widely used to try to prevent stage 2 or 3 melanoma from coming back.
 Although it can help to stop melanoma coming back in a small number of people it also causes side effects such as tiredness and depression.
 The side effects can lower people's quality of life and so doctors don't currently recommend interferon as a standard treatment.
 We need more research to find out if there is a better way of using interferon as an adjuvant treatment for melanoma.

 Clinical trials are going on all the time to try to find out the best treatment approach.
-You can find details of current trials on our clinical trials database.
-Choose melanoma from the dropdown menu of cancer types.
+You can find details of current trials for melanoma on our clinical trials database.

 A team of health professionals will work together to plan your care.
 They are specialists in the care of people with stage 2 and 3 melanomas.
 The team is called a Specialist Skin Cancer Multidisciplinary team (SSMDTs).
 It includes specialist surgeons and cancer doctors, a specialist nurse, an occupational therapist, camouflage make up specialist and a counsellor or psychologist.